mcfnord/rml/src/bc.md

-immediately to the lawful authority of the state. *I’m the one who didn’t wait.* But by claiming his actions were purposefully swift, Lindquist implies an urgency to apprehend me that heightened public opprobrium, endangering my ability to get a fair trial.
+immediately to the lawful authority of the state. *I’m the one who didn’t wait.* But by claiming his actions were purposefully swift, Lindquist implies an urgency to apprehend me that heightened public opprobrium, and endangered my ability to get a fair trial.

 ## Claim: Law Enforcement rounded me up

+This extrajudicial statement is a clear violation of your Rules of Professional Conduct, and is false.
 What does it mean to round a man up?
 It means to take him from his freedom, his home and friends.
 It means to transfer his fate into the hands of another, his captor.
 It